“We don’t do politics here”

 When those in control of the political process simply go through the motions it is unsurprising that others pick up the mood.
 Complacency leads to a democratic deficit where many simply put their head in the sand and wait for the inevitable result to deliver a ‘business as usual’ outcome.

 I stood as an Independent Candidate in 2015 on an accountability platform.
 At the hustings, I put forward the idea that austerity was a political ideology and not a necessity.
 That in a recession you needed a fiscal stimulus, not cuts and that if we didn’t stand up for the poor and disabled cuts would eventually reach our own door.
 In 2015 people were still accepting the ‘tightening belts’ mantra in order to ‘live within our means’ following the 2008 financial crash.
 Two years on there was a greater acceptance that cutting benefits while giving tax breaks to the rich had not served to restore the economy.
-Osborne’s ‘long-term economic plan’ failed to deliver in 2015, or 2017 and all talk of it disappeared with him from the political arena.
+Osborne’s ‘long-term economic plan’ failed to deliver in 2015, or 2017 and all talk of it disappeared along with him from the political arena.
 Did they ever have such a plan? opendemocracy.net/osborne%27s-long-term-economic-plan-is-neither-long-term-nor-plan

 After seven years, Britain has lost patience with austerity.
 May’s cold insistence to a nurse that there was no “magic money tree” to end the public sector pay cap exemplified the Tories’ predicament.
 Having deferred George Osborne’s budget surplus target to 2025, much of the impetus behind austerity has already been lost.
 An ultra-fragile majority, Brexit and the economic downturn will combine to halt it altogether.

 In 2017 I stood again to present an alternative narrative to the all-encompassing view that on issues such as the economy and Brexit the Conservatives were the only choice.
 Mainstream media repeated this message endlessly and initially, no one doubted the promised ‘landslide’ victory.
 This is not good for democracy as weak opposition leads to elected dictatorship.
 I explored the ‘strong economy’ narrative presenting alternative data and also argued that a hard Brexit would destroy our economy.
-There was certainly more appetite for this message this time around as people suffered from a combination of pay restraint, inflation and cuts to public services.
+There was certainly more appetite for this message two years on as people suffered from a combination of pay restraint, inflation and cuts to public services.
 But only a tiny fraction of the 60,000 voting public attend the hustings.
 There are no hustings in key conservative strongholds such as Weybridge St George’s Hill, Oatlands & Burwood Park and Stoke d’Abernon.
 Why not?
 These areas alone provide a block vote which could overwhelm all the others.